 Introduces students to advanced statistical theory, e.g., probability distributions, logistic regression, log transform, and time series, through the popular programming language Python.
 Students will use Python to perform complex data analysis using various statistical methods in a variety of business contexts.
 They will also have an opportunity to examine how Python compares with R as well as commercial platforms such as SAS.
+This course is offered only to students enrolled in the GGU Worldwide program.
 Prerequisite(s): MSBA 320A.